htmlgen/htmlgen.github.io/README.md

 `<FOOTER>`<br>
 `Get HTML`<br>

-These represent the differnet sections of your page which you can configure individually.
+These represent the different sections of your page which you can configure individually.
 Once you're finished customizing each section you can press the `Get HTML` button to generate all the HTML code for you which you can easily copy and paste into your favorite <a href="https://en.wikipedia.org/wiki/List_of_HTML_editors">HTML editor</a> (such as <a href="http://brackets.io/">Brackets</a> or <a href="https://notepad-plus-plus.org/">Notepad++</a>).

 ## `<HEAD>`